 Tom has a Master’s Degree in Saxophone Performance from the University of Southern Mississippi, a Bachelor’s Degree in Performance from the University of Wisconsin-Eau Claire, and additional graduate studies in jazz at the University of North Texas.
 As a music educator, Tom is currently an adjunct faculty member at Cal Poly Pomona.
 Previous positions have included the University of North Texas, Texas Christian University, Bethel College, North Lake Community College and Butler County Community College.

-Rich MacDonald is the director of jazz and percussion studies at Winona State University in Winona, MN – a position he has held since 1996.
+Rich MacDonald, Professor Emeritus from Winona State University, recently retired as the director of jazz and percussion studies at WSU – a position he held from 1996-2000.
 A native of Port Huron, Michigan, Dr. MacDonald was heavily influenced by Motown and rock music in the 1960’s emanating from nearby Detroit.
 While attending college at the University of North Texas in the late 1970’s, he was introduced to the classic jazz of Charlie Parker, Dizzy Gillespie, Miles Davis and John Coltrane; modern groups led by Chick Corea, Keith Jarrett, and Pat Metheny; and a wide range of big band music.
 These influences continue to inform his playing today, as a drummer and vibraphonist, performing at jazz venues in the tri-state region of Minnesota, Wisconsin, and Iowa.
 He is also the principal percussionist with the La Crosse (Wisconsin) Symphony Orchestra.